eliselarooy/cat-app/README.md

 ## API

-This app uses a single endpoint from the [The Cat API](_https://thecatapi.com/_).
+This app uses a single endpoint from [The Cat API](https://thecatapi.com/).
 A GET request to https://api.thecatapi.com/v1/breeds returns a list of all breeds.
 Each breed has a unique 4-character id which is used to populate the dropdown.

 ## Breed Card